xzw0005/GettingAndCleaningData/CodeBook.md

 which is clear enough to describe the meaning of the variables.
 And we have 2 additional variables: "activity" and "subject".
 Note the "subject" variable is read from the "subject_train.txt" and "subject_test.txt" for training data and testing data, respectively.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 This is our output dataset, and we wrote it into "tidyData.txt".

 ## Output Data

-The
+Our output dataset "tidyData.txt" has 180 rows and 83 columns.
+The first 81 columns represent the 81 measurements on the mean and standard deviation for each measurement, and we have additional two varialbles "activity" and "subject".
+And each of the 180 rows represent the average of each variable for each activity and each subject.
+Note we have 6 levels of activities and 30 different subjects, thus we obtained 180 rows.
+Our output data is tidy.